joelburget/joelburget.com/src/pages/now.md

 date: 2000-01-01
 listed: false
 ---

 # What I'm Doing Now

 ### Work

-At Google, working on developer productivity.
+At Google, 80% working on developer productivity, 20% working on a library for chip layout with the quantum team.

 ### Personal Projects